Maasai Community Partnership

-Kaitlin graduated from Prescott College in 2005 with a competence in Education for Community Development.
-She has been working with the Partnership Project since its inception and is the teaching assistant for the summer field program and the preliminary spring course taught by Meitamei and Mary.
-She also has worked as a public relations and media consultant and received her MA in Sociology and Equity Studies in Education from the University of Toronto in 2010.
-Kaitlin is currently an Instructor at Prescott College teaching courses on gender and sexuality studies and power and ethics in knowledge production.
+Kaitlin graduated from Prescott College in 2005 and has been working with the Partnership Project since its inception as the summer program teaching assistant.
+She also has worked as a public relations and media consultant, received her MA in Sociology and Equity Studies in Education from the University of Toronto in 2010, and is now writing her PhD dissertation at New York University on Black and East African anti-colonial challenges to racial capitalism

 Mary PooleMary Poole

-Mary is a Cultural and Regional Studies faculty member at Prescott College teaching in the areas of U.S. history, gender studies, race relations in the U.S., history of East Africa, and Maasai history.
+Mary is Chair of Global Studies at Prescott College and teaches U.S. and East African history, gender studies, race relations and social movements.
 Mary has worked in public policy, serving on the staff of the Washington State Senate Ways and Means Committee designing fiscal policy for social service programs.
-She is the author of The Segregated Origins of Social Security: African Americans and the Welfare State (Chapel Hill: UNC Press, 2006)
+She is the author of The Segregated Origins of Social Security: African Americans and the Welfare State (Chapel Hill: UNC Press, 2006).